SuryasnatGit/thrift-distributed-systems-projects/assignment1/README.md

 and put the successor into that index and thus forms the finger table.

 # Client

+The Client is a terminal to the Distributed Hash Table.
+The Client will establish a connection to the SuperNode and perform a `getNode()` Thrift call.
+This will either succeed (with the SuperNode returning a random Node to contact), or fail (as there are not enough nodes on the cluster yet.

+If the Client is successful, the connection to the SuperNode is closed and the Client connects to the Node provided by the SuperNode, an simple interactive terminal asking for user input is then launched.

+If the Client is unsuccessful, the Client will go to sleep for one second before retrying indefinitely.

+The terminal contains a few simple commands to interact with the DHT.

+ - `get <filename>` - requests a file from the DHT (Thrift call is made to the Node, which the Node then does the lookup recursively.
+ - `put <filename>` - reads a file stored in `uploads` and uploads it to the Node, which the Node then does the lookup recursively to decide which Node should store the file and contents.
+ - `ls` - lists all files in the `uploads` directory
+ - `put-all` - performs a batch upload operation to put all files stored in `uploads` into the DHT.
+ - `exit` - closes the connection to the Node and quits the interactive terminal

 # How to Run the Project